chartist-js/chartist/README.md

 ## Version notes

-We are currently on 0.0.5 alpha and we are far away from a production ready version.
+We are currently on version 0.1.0 and still heavily developing.
 Your help is needed!
 Please contribute to the project if you like the idea and the concept and help us to bring nice looking responsive open-source charts to the masses.

 ### Important missing stuff

 1. Cross-browser support (currently IE 9- is not tested).
 We should support all major browsers that support inline SVG down to IE9.
-2. Better separation of the library to the demo site
-3. Jasmine Tests!
+2. Jasmine Tests!
+3. Documentation: JSDoc, Getting started documentation and landing page
 4. Better interfaces to the library (i.e. jQuery with data-* attributes for configuration), Angular.js directive etc.
+5. Richer SASS / CSS framework
-5. Other charts types (bar chart, donut etc.)
+6. Other charts types (pie, donut, spider etc.)

 ## Contribution